-A copy of the reports, notes and all documents should be kept securely locked at all times and access to records will be confined to designated staff.
+A copy of the reports, notes and all documents are kept securely on the portal.
+These should never be printed without authority from the College safeguarding lead designated person, and access to online records will be confined to designated staff.